UK Hun?: Background, recording and reception

-"UK Hun?" was the chosen song for the episode, written by Leland.
+"UK Hun?" was the chosen song for the episode, written by Leland and Freddy Scott.
 Chaney and Black were team captains and each group had to write and record their own versions of the song.
 MNEK was the vocal coach for each group.
 On the main stage, the judges watch the performances of both groups.
 The contestants performed a mixture of sung and rapped vocals.
 RuPaul announced the United Kingdolls as victorious, thus all members receiving a RuPeter badge.
 The song was alluded to in the second episode of the second season of Canada's Drag Race, with the "Under the Big Top" Rusical featuring a trio of clowns named Bing, Bang and Bong.
 Bimini's verse in "UK Hun?" was nominated for a BAFTA TV Award in 2022 in the category of "Must-See Moment".

 Chart performance

 It was revealed during the midweek chart the "UK Hun?" was due to reach number 25 on the Official UK Charts, however it charted at number 27.
-Being the highest charting song by a drag queen[s].
-On 19 February 2021, it was announced the United Kingdolls had charted at number 27 on the Official UK Charts, beating previous Drag Race UK band, Frock Destroyers, who reached number 35, but also beat RuPaul, who's single "Supermodel (You Better Work)" charted at number 39.
+On 19 February 2021, it was announced the United Kingdolls had charted at number 27 on the Official UK Charts, beating previous Drag Race UK band, Frock Destroyers, who reached number 35, but also beat RuPaul, whose single "Supermodel (You Better Work)" charted at number 39.